napcs/s3server/README.md

 ## Changelog
 * 2022-09-09 (0.7.0)
+  * Upgrade Puma and Sinatra to address security issues.
   * Upgrade Oauth for Google and add proper login and no access screens.
   * Add option to hide folders and only show the top folder of a bucket.